Reverse mortgage: When the loan comes due

-The HECM reverse mortgage is a non-recourse loan, which means that the only asset that can be claimed to repay the loan is the home itself.
-If there's not enough value in the home to settle up the loan balance, the FHA mortgage insurance fund covers the difference.

-The heirs can purchase the home and pay off the loan with another source of funds.
-Heirs can purchase the property for the outstanding loan balance, or for 95 percent of the home's appraised value, whichever is less.Will my children be able to buy or keep my home after I'm gone?

 Volume of loans

 Home Equity Conversion Mortgages account for 90% of all reverse mortgages originated in the U.S. As of May 2010, there were 493,815 active HECM loans.
 As of 2006, the number of HECM mortgages that HUD is authorized to insure under the reverse mortgage law was capped at 275,000.
-However, through the annual appropriations acts, Congress has temporarily extended HUD's authority to insure HECM's notwithstanding the statutory limits.
+However, through the annual appropriations acts, Congress has temporarily extended HUD's authority to insure HECMs notwithstanding the statutory limits.

 Program growth in recent years has been very rapid.
 In fiscal year 2001, 7,781 HECM loans were originated.
 By the fiscal year ending in September 2008, the annual volume of HECM loans topped 112,000 representing a 1,300% increase in six years.
 For the fiscal year ending September 2011, loan volume had contracted in the wake of the financial crisis, but remained at over 73,000 loans that were originated and insured through the HECM program.

-Since the HECM program was created analysts have expected loan volume to grow further as the U.S. population ages.
+Since the HECM program was created, analysts have expected loan volume to grow further as the U.S. population ages.
 In 2000, the Census Bureau estimated that 34 million of the country's 270 million residents were sixty-five years of age or older, while projecting the two totals to rise to 62 and 337 million, respectively, in 2025.
-In addition, The Center For Retirement Research at Boston College estimates that more than half of retirees “may be unable to maintain their standard of living in retirement.”.
+In addition, the Center For Retirement Research at Boston College estimates that more than half of retirees “may be unable to maintain their standard of living in retirement.”.
 The low adoption rates can be partially explained by dysfunctional aspects of the reverse mortgage market, including high markups, complexity of the product, consumer distrust of reverse mortgage lenders, and lack of pricing transparency.